Here's how A Very English Scandal filmed THAT heartbreaking scene with Rinka the Great Dane

 Four or five “Rinkas” were used in the process of filming, and in that scene alone, three different canine actors were used, Winch says.
 The production team also had two dummy dogs: a “fake dog standing” and a “fake dog lying”.

-“There were varying degrees of tactics that were needed,” Winch says.
-“From filming the scene without the rain so it wouldn’t put the dog off, and then adding the rain in post-production, or keeping the dog on a lead, so that we could help it gently and in an animal friendly way towards where we needed to move it.
+“There were varying degrees of tactics required when working with the dogs,” Winch says.
+“From filming our scene without rain so it wouldn’t put the dog off, and then adding rain in post-production, to keeping the dog on a lead, so that our animal handler could help guide it in the correct direction!

-“But we’re always careful these days that we work within what is acceptable, whether it be dogs or horses or any other animal.
-So yeah, it took a long time – put it that way!
+““We’re always careful when working with animals, whether it be dogs, horses or any other animal.
+It can often require a lot of patience.

-“I know for a fact it was scheduled over two nights and it became a third night, which we had to juggle the schedules around to accommodate.
-To make sure that we didn’t do anything too pressurising on the dog’s performance…”
+“This particular scene was scheduled over two nights, but we actually ended up needing a third night to complete all the work.
+And to make sure that we didn’t do anything too pressurising on the dog’s performance…”

 The final episode of A Very English Scandal will air on Sunday 3rd June at 9pm on BBC1